-Working with BCBSTX, the telehealth options available to our members will be expanding.
+Working with BCBSTX, the telehealth options available to our members will be temporarily expanding.
 Previously, telehealth procedures were excluded from benefits, but effective March 9, 2020, these procedure codes will allow benefits for both medical and behavioral health services during the COVID-19 situation.
 Some important details to note:

 - BCBSTX is working on updating the Health Advocate resources to ensure accurate information is provided to members inquiring about the availability of telehealth services beyond MDLIVE.